 4. Improving the candidate experience

 Not only do ATS’ reduce effort for recruiters, but they also do so for applicants.
-Recruitment automation takes manual activities, such as filling application forms, off of candidates’ plates, administer assessments, schedule interviews and provide regular updates to candidates throughout the hiring process.
+Digital recruitment strategies takes manual activities, such as filling application forms, off of candidates’ plates, administer assessments, schedule interviews and provide regular updates to candidates throughout the hiring process.

 Candidate experience may not have mattered much before, but it has turned into an important aspect of recruiting.
-The recruitment evolution has made jobs easier to find and information faster to obtain.
+The evolution of recruitment has made jobs easier to find and information faster to obtain.

 5. Enhancing employer branding

-With global unemployment in a state of flux throughout most of 2020, organizations are scrambling to retain top talent and retain existing employees.
-The recruitment evolution has disrupted the hiring process, but has also given recruitment professionals an opportunity to fine-tune their digital recruiting strategies.
+With global unemployment in a state of flux throughout most of 2022, organizations are scrambling to retain top talent and retain existing employees.
+The evolution of recruitment process has disrupted the hiring process, but has also given recruitment professionals an opportunity to fine-tune their digital recruiting strategies.

 Now is the time for recruiters and hiring managers to make genuine human connection with job seekers.
 It is an element that has been missing from the recruitment industry for quite some time.

 Recruiters can optimize their processes by focusing on personalising the candidate experience and utilizing recruitment solutions & digital tools.
-It’s time for the recruitment evolution that focuses on the human element of talent acquisition.
+It’s time for the evolution of recruitment that focuses on the human element of talent acquisition.